TheGrimReaper13/Copis/README.md

 - behaves as expected on bench (whip-over fully implemented but not tested)
 - it's not going to be be trivial testing the whip-over
 - second live test went very well, apart from some very rare false positives that I should be able to iron out
-- self_hit leds lit up continuously during live test but not on bench, this bug didn't seem to affect behaviour, for now I really have no idea why, maybe some stupid wiring mistake
+- self_hit leds lit up continuously during live test but not on bench, this bug didn't seem to affect behaviour,

 ### Resources